Vaibhav-Ankolekar/College-Notes-Vault/Environmental Management/UT 2 QB Answers.md

 ---
 ### Q9.
 Explain ISO-14000

+- ISO 14001 is the international standard that specifies requirements for an effective environmental management system (EMS).
+- It provides a framework that an organization can follow.
+- An Environmental Management System (EMS) is a set of processes and practices that enable an organization to reduce its environmental impacts and increase its operating efficiency.
+- The current version of ISO 14001 is ISO 14001:2015, which was published in September 2015

+The ISO 14000 series consists of a set of international standards related to environmental management.
+Here is a brief explanation of each of the ISO 14000 standards:

-1. ***ISO 14001: Specification of Environmental Management Systems*** - This standard provides a framework for organizations to establish and maintain an effective environmental management system (EMS).
-It includes requirements for planning, implementation, monitoring, and continual improvement of the EMS.
+1. ***ISO 14001: Environmental Management Systems (EMS)*** - This standard outlines the requirements for an organization to establish, implement, maintain, and continually improve an environmental management system.
+It provides a framework for organizations to manage their environmental responsibilities in a systematic and efficient manner.

-2. ***ISO 14004: Guideline Standard*** - This standard provides guidelines for implementing and maintaining an EMS based on ISO 14001.
-It covers the same areas as ISO 14001 but in more detail, providing practical guidance to organizations on how to meet the requirements of the standard.
+2. ***ISO 14004: EMS - General Guidelines on Principles, Systems, and Support Techniques*** - This standard provides general guidelines on the principles, systems, and support techniques for environmental management systems.
+It provides guidance on how to implement and maintain an EMS based on the requirements of ISO 14001.

-3. ***ISO 14010 – ISO 14015: Environmental Auditing and Related Activities*** - These standards cover environmental auditing, including principles, procedures, and requirements for conducting environmental audits.
-They provide guidance on the evaluation of environmental management systems, environmental performance, and environmental reports.
+3. ***ISO 14005: EMS - Guidelines for the phased implementation of an environmental management system, including the use of environmental performance evaluation*** - This standard provides guidelines for the phased implementation of an EMS, including the use of environmental performance evaluation.
+It can be used to help organizations to implement an EMS in a structured and planned manner.

+4. ***ISO 14006: EMS - Guidelines for incorporating ecodesign*** - This standard provides guidelines for incorporating eco-design into an organization's environmental management system.
+It provides a framework for integrating environmental considerations into the design and development of products and services.

+5. ***ISO 14015: EM - Environmental Assessment of Sites and Organizations*** - This standard provides guidelines for the environmental assessment of sites and organizations.
+It provides a framework for assessing the environmental impacts of an organization's activities, products, and services.

-4. ***ISO 14020 – ISO 14024: Environmental Labeling*** - These standards cover environmental labeling and provide a framework for the development and use of environmental labels and declarations.
-They also provide guidance on the use of environmental claims and symbols.
+6. ***ISO 14020: Environmental labels and declarations - General Principles*** - This standard provides general principles for environmental labeling and declarations.
+It provides a framework for the development of environmental labels and declarations, which can be used to provide information about the environmental impact of products and services.

-5. ***ISO 14031 and ISO 14032: Environmental Performance Evaluation*** - These standards provide guidance on the evaluation of environmental performance, including the development of indicators and metrics, and the use of environmental performance evaluation in decision-making processes.

-6. ***ISO 14040 – ISO 14043: Life Cycle Assessment*** - These standards provide a framework for conducting life cycle assessments (LCAs) of products, processes, and services.
-They cover all stages of the product life cycle, from raw material extraction to disposal, and provide guidance on the application of LCA in environmental management and decision-making.

-7. ***ISO 14050: Terms and Definitions*** - This standard provides a comprehensive set of terms and definitions related to environmental management and sustainability, helping to ensure a common understanding and consistent use of terminology across different organizations and sectors.
+7. ***ISO 14021: Environmental labels and declarations - Self-declared environmental claims*** - This standard provides guidelines for self-declared environmental claims.
+It provides a framework for organizations to make environmental claims about their products and services in a truthful and transparent manner.

+8. ***ISO 14024: Environmental labels and declarations - Type I environmental labeling*** - This standard provides guidelines for type I environmental labeling.
+It provides a framework for the development and use of environmental labels that are independently certified.

+9. ***ISO 14025: Environmental labels and declarations - Type III environmental declarations*** - This standard provides guidelines for type III environmental declarations.
+It provides a framework for the development and use of environmental declarations that provide detailed information about the environmental impact of products and services.

+10. ***ISO 14031: EM - Environmental Performance Evaluation*** - This standard provides guidelines for environmental performance evaluation.
+It provides a framework for assessing an organization's environmental performance and identifying opportunities for improvement.

+ISO 14000 is a framework for environmental management that follows the Plan-Do-Check-Act (PDCA) cycle.
+This cycle is a systematic approach to continuous improvement that can be applied to any management system.
+Here is a breakdown of how the PDCA cycle applies to the ISO 14000 framework:

+1. ***Plan***
+	- In this phase, an organization establishes its environmental policy and objectives.
+	- It identifies the environmental impacts of its activities, products or services, and sets targets for improvement.
+	- The organization must also define the processes needed to achieve its objectives and ensure compliance with relevant legal and regulatory requirements.

+2. ***Do***
+	- In this phase, the organization implements the processes and procedures that it has established in the planning phase.
+	- This includes the training of employees, the establishment of communication channels, and the implementation of the procedures to control its environmental impacts.

+3. ***Check***
+	- In this phase, the organization monitors and measures its environmental performance against its targets and objectives.
+	- This includes checking compliance with legal and regulatory requirements, identifying and correcting non-conformities, and assessing the effectiveness of its management system.

+4. ***Act***
+	- In this phase, the organization takes action to continuously improve its environmental performance based on the results of the check phase.
+	- This may involve updating policies and objectives, modifying processes and procedures, providing additional training, or making other improvements to the management system.

+The PDCA cycle is an iterative process, meaning that the organization repeats the cycle continuously to achieve ongoing improvement.
+Through this process, an organization can improve its environmental performance, reduce its environmental impact, and ensure compliance with relevant regulations and requirements.

 ---
 ### Q10.
 Write a note on TQEM